mapaction/proximity-tool/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Imports: isort](https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336)](https://pycqa.github.io/isort/)

-### [tool under development]
+### [Tool under development]
+This repository contains a Streamlit app that allows users to calculate isochrones given a set of points of interest.
+Moreover, population figures for each isochrone (aggregated and disaggregated by age and gender) are retrieved from [WorldPop](https://www.worldpop.org/).

+The tool uses the [Openrouteservice API](https://openrouteservice.org/), maintained by the Heidelberg Institute for Geoinformation Technology ([HeiGIT](https://heigit.org/)).

 ## Usage

 #### Requirements

-The Python version currently used is 3.10.
+The Python version currently used is 3.9.
 Please install all packages from ``requirements.txt``:

 ```shell